Spring Gardening Tips

 - Remove dead foliage

 Remove any dead, diseased or damaged foliage from your plants now.
-It is the perfect time to perform this type of maintenance because your plants have less growth on them.
-While you are performing this job, loosen any wires or cable ties on plants that will see a lot of growth this season.
+It is the perfect time to perform this type of maintenance because your plants have less growth and are slow growing.
+While you are performing this job, loosen or re-adjust any wires or cable supports on plants that will see a lot of growth this season.

 Check out these important spring gardening tips: